twihike/config-js/README.md

 ## License

+Copyright (c) 2020 twihike.
+All rights reserved.

 This project is licensed under the terms of the MIT license.

-Copyright (c) 2020 twihike.